grafana/worldmap-panel/README.md

 The list of locations can be provided in several ways:

-- json files with locations and their coordinates (the plugin includes list for countries and US states)
+- json files with locations and their coordinates (the plugin includes list for countries and US states/Canadian Provinces)
 - json endpoints that return a list of locations and their coordinates

 Time Series data contains a timestamp, a metric name and a numeric value.
 In other words, a typical query for a time series database.
 Here is some time series data from Graphite: